 Likewise, at Brown and Company, we work with successful clients whose need is not to treat financial sickness but to preserve their financial health.
 In other words, it is preventative.
 Being preventative means we’re anticipating bad things that could happen by considering all the different ‘what-if’ scenarios and planning for those.
 This is what we call our Plan BTM.

-None of the research we cited addresses this aspect since it really can’t be quantified, but at Brown and Company, this “financial well-being factor” is often the most important value we provide to our clients.
+None of the research we cited addresses this aspect since it really can’t be quantified, but this “financial well-being factor” is often the most important value provided to clients.

 Wealth advisors are expected to deliver value to their clients, and clients need to understand what they can expect for the amount they pay for advice.
-We hope this provided you with a better understanding of the value of comprehensive wealth advice in general and, more specifically, the type of advice you can expect to receive as a client of Brown and Company, Inc.
+We hope this provided you with a better understanding of the value of comprehensive wealth advice in general and, more specifically, the type of advice that we believe is worth paying for.